 Will You Do Small Paint Jobs?

 Yes, we accept small jobs depending on how busy we are.
 A great time for small jobs is outside of the exterior season.
-With how short our westcoast exterior season is to paint we never seem to have enough time.
+With how short our westcoast exterior season is we never seem to have enough time.
 The exterior painting season varies from year to year.
 It’s generally from June through September, but can start as early as April or extend into October depending on the weather and temperature.
 Calling us in January or February can be a great time for interior painting.
 We’re often not as booked up in these months.

 Are There More Environmentally Friendly Options For Painting?